JSON-UNIFY/Data-Contracts/sample_MD_output.md

-# This JSON-Unify object documentation was auto-generated with PyUnify
+# Auto-generate JSON-Unify documentation with PyUnify

 To instantiate this JSON-Unify data contract with PyUnify:
 - Copy the JSON code in this MD file below.